Need a Front Shock Absorber Replacement?

 They also play a key role in keeping your wheels and tyres on the road at all times.

-Having worn out or leaking shock absorbers can decrease the grip your tyres have on the road, increasing stopping distances and reducing traction and handling capabilities of your vehicle.
+Having worn out or leaking shock absorbers can decrease the grip your tyres have on the road, increasing stopping distances and reducing traction and handling capabilities of your vehicle - as well as making the ride of your vehicle uncomfortable.